My doctor prescribed an opioid for me. Can I take it?

 It is available without a prescription at Virginia pharmacies to residents who want to be prepared to act should they personally encounter someone overdosing from opioids.
 Also obtain it for free at the Alexandria Health Department’s main office at 4480 King St. (Monday - Friday, 8 a.m. - 4:30 p.m.; Thursday, 12:45 p.m. - 4:30 p.m.) or call 703.746.4888.
 Anyone who assists a person in need is protected from liability by the Good Samaritan Law.

 What is REVIVE!
 Training?

 REVIVE! is an hour and half lay rescuer program started to respond to the public health emergency in the Commonwealth of Virginia.
 It can teach anyone how to recognize symptoms and respond to an opioid overdose in an emergency by administering Naloxone.
 You will receive a free medical kit and Narcan® upon the completion of training.
-Learn more about REVIVE!
-Trainings and where they are being offered locally and in Virginia.
+REVIVE! trainings are offered twice a month in Alexandria.